ahmet-ozberk/Toastify/README.md

-# Toastify
+# Toastify - Jetpack Compose
-This is a customized snackbar package.
+Toastify is a snackbar package for Jetpack Compose.
 With this package you can easily inform your users.

 ## Demo Video
 [Screen Recording](https://github.com/user-attachments/assets/c3790024-01b1-44f9-9535-b7aeb03649bc)